-4. How long PEN exists in Ukraine?
+4. For how long does PEN exist in Ukraine?

 PEN Ukraine was established in 1989 and admitted to PEN International in the spring of 1990.
 The first President of PEN Ukraine was Mykola Vinhranovskyi (1989–1993); then Ukrainian PEN was chaired by Yevhen Sverstiuk (1993–2010).
 In 2010, following the election of a human rights defender and publicist Myroslav Marynovych, PEN Ukraine started carrying out systematic literary and human rights activity in Ukraine and abroad.
-In 2014, Mykola Riabchuk was elected; since December 2018, Andrii Kurkov has been PEN Ukraine’s President.
+In 2014, Mykola Riabchuk was elected; since December 2018, Andriy Kurkov has been PEN Ukraine’s President.